jhwist/octopress/source/_posts/2013-05-24-running-shoes.markdown

 *What's to like?* The Nike Free 3.0 is super flexible, especially in the front.
 You can easily bend the front of the shoe all the way back.
-It also has very little drop towards the back, which helped me to concentrate on a forefoot landing.
+It also has very little drop towards the back, which helped me concentrate on a forefoot landing.
 And, thanks to the light mesh, the toes have a lot of wiggle room.
 Feels odd at first, but I soon started to feel confined in the ASICS in comparison.